What was it, and what went wrong?

-In addition to one of the above, you can use your voucher for one or more improvement on the ‘secondary measures’ list.
-The cost of the secondary measure cannot be greater than the cost of the primary measure:
+In addition to one of the above, you could use your voucher for one or more improvement on the ‘secondary measures’ list.
+The cost of the secondary measure could no be greater than the cost of the primary measure:

 - Draught proofing